EmranMR/tree-sitter-blade/README.md

 This is for `tree-sitter cli`.
 Your editor or service might use different **_capture group_** name or **_predicates_**.

-Consequently you will need to find out in their documentation how you could approach queries or where they are stored and used by your editor.
+Consequently you will need to find out how you could approach queries or where they are stored and used by your editor by reading their documentation.
 For example **_Nova_** does not use anything in this folder and uses it's own `Queries` folder instead.

 At the moment consider all the `.scm` files in that folder as stubs based on the upcoming Nova extension I am developing. 🔴